 Trainers are perfect for casual, everyday wear and suede trainers are a particularly stylish option.
-However, hitting the streets in your favourite suede sneakers can quickly cause them to become dirty.
+However, hitting the streets in your favorite suede sneakers can quickly cause them to become dirty.
 When your soft sneakers become marked and messy, it’s time for a clean.
 To clean your suede trainers, start by removing the laces and inserting a shoe tree to help them hold their shape.
-Then, use a suede eraser to remove any loose dirt before cleaning with a suede brush, suede cleaner and water.
+Then, use a suede eraser to remove any loose dirt before cleaning with a suede brush, suede cleaner, and water.
 Once clean, allow your sneakers to dry before brushing to reset the nap.

 How to Clean Suede Boots

 If you own suede or nubuck boots, keeping them clean and in good condition is essential for a stylish look and longevity.
 To clean your suede boots, start by removing the laces and soaking a soft bristle brush in a small container of suede cleaner.
 Then, while holding one hand inside the shoe, use the other to brush the boot in small circular motions.
 Repeat on the other boot and allow them both to dry for 24 hours.
 Once completely dry, you can use mink oil and a small suede brush to make your boots feel soft and smooth once again.

 How to Clean Mud and Dirt Off Suede Shoes